akku1139/aosp-mirror_platform_docs_source.android.com/en/devices/tech/connect/wifi-hal.md

 `[{STA} <= 1, {NAN,P2P} <= 1]`

 The concurrency specification format is flexible and generic.
 It can express combinations that are not yet supported by the framework.
-The reference HAL has configurations for several combinations which may be activated with build flags.
+To configure a particular combination, use the `WIFI_HAL_INTERFACE_COMBINATIONS` build flag located in `device/<oem>/<device>/BoardConfig-common.mk`.
+Alternatively, the reference HAL has configurations for several combinations that may be activated with (legacy) build flags.
 For configuration instructions, see:

 +   [Wi-Fi STA/AP Concurrency](/devices/tech/connect/wifi-sta-ap-concurrency)
 +   [Wi-Fi Aware](/devices/tech/connect/wifi-aware)